-Parking lot lighting with glare shield

-b.
-Could light or glare from the finished project be a safety hazard or interfere with views? [help]

-- c.
-What existing off-site sources of light or glare may affect your proposal? [help] None - d.
-Proposed measures to reduce or control light and glare impacts, if any: Shield neighboring properties a.
-What designated and informal recreational opportunities are in the immediate vicinity? [help]
+- a.
+What type of light or glare will the proposal produce?
+What time of day would it mainly occur? [help] - Night time lighting will be produced by wall mounted lighting at the building perimeter and pole lighting in parking areas. - b.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help] - Not anticipated - c.
+What existing off-site sources of light or glare may affect your proposal? [help] Roadway lighting along Smokey Point Boulevard and parking lot lighting from adjacent developments are present in the area.
+It is not anticipated they will have a significant impact on the proposal. - d.
+Proposed measures to reduce or control light and glare impacts, if any:

+All lighting will be down-shielded and directed within the limits of the developed areas on the site.